-General assumptions: 30 days of Archive and 365 days of Database history stored.
+Assumptions: 10.000 fps, 1.000 counters, 30 days of Raw Data and 365 days of database history stored.

-- These are recommended server requirements based on the assumptions given in the table above.
-Average flows processed and monitoring counters impact all parameters (CPU, RAM and HDD).
-Archive and Database storing time also impacts HDD space and may require additional external storage. - NetVizura comes with built-in database which will be installed on the NetVizura server.
-You can use a different server for your database to achieve better performance but note that NetVizura only supports PostgreSQL version 9.3+. - NetFlow Analyzer Raw Data files are stored on the NetVizura server.
+- NetVizura comes with built-in database which will be installed on the NetVizura server.
+You can use a different server for your database to achieve better performance but note that NetVizura only supports PostgreSQL version 9.2 or higher. - NetFlow Analyzer Raw Data files are stored on the NetVizura server.
 You can store them in some other storage, but keep in mind that it can have a considerable impact on the performance due to large files being transferred across your network between the NetVizura server and Raw data files storage.